jonathanwvd/sisoviewer/README.md

 # SISO Viewer

 This application aims to facility the development and testing of CPM techniques.
-By using the tool, researchers can verify weak points and work on modifications to improve the technique performance.
-The tool was internally coded in Python and was designed based on the experience of the authors on CPM techniques development.
+By using the application, researchers can verify weak points and work on modifications to improve the technique performance.
+The application was internally coded in Python and was designed based on the experience of the authors on CPM techniques development.

 Tutoria video, citation, about and others informations on https://www.ufrgs.br/gimscop/repository/siso-viewer/